schmutzlucas/ARC-ScopusDataMining/README.md

 # Installation
 You first need to install node.js on your computer.
 Source-code and installers avaiable here: https://nodejs.org/en/download/

-Use the following command to install the program:
+Use the following command in a terminal to install the program:
 _This command will install all dependencies_
 ```node
 npm install